zcopland/scheduler/README.md

 # Scheduler

 ## Background
 This web application is for scheduling employees to work.
 Employees with credentials can see live schedule changes and they can also be notified via text or email whenever a schedule change is made or if there is an announcement.
+As of v2.5.0 employees and employers can now see the 10 day forecast for local weather embeded right in the calendar.

 ## Login
 In order to use this application, you must have the required login credentials.
 This ensures that only authorized individuals use this application.